Subsystem analysis of continuous-variable resource states: Decomposing squeezed vacuum and Gottesman-Kitaev-Preskill states

 where we used the GKP periodicity $T= 2 \alpha$, $j \in \{0,1\}$ labels the state just as in the ideal case [\eqr{eq:jGKP}], and

 for a given standard deviation~$\sigma$ in the Gaussian pulse train, \eqr{eq:pulsetrain}.
-The bar over the wavefunction in \eqr{eq:approxGKPwavefunctionposition} indicates that it is not normalized.
-Since approximate GKP wavefunctions are not orthogonal, superpositions need to be normalized case-by-case; see below.
+The bar over the wave function in \eqr{eq:approxGKPwavefunctionposition} indicates that it is not normalized.
+Since approximate GKP wave functions are not orthogonal, superpositions need to be normalized case-by-case; see below.
 This behavior is also present in even and odd coherent-state superpositions, which are the foundation for bosonic cat codes~\cite{ralph2003computation,lund_fault-tolerant_2008}.
 It is indeed this non-orthogonality that can cause the encoded logical-qubit state to differ from the intended qubit state~\cite{pantaleoni_modular_2020,tzitrin_progress_2020}.